Pat Boone Net Worth 2024

 Websitepatboone.com

-Patrick Charles Eugene Boone[1] (born June 1, 1934) is an American singer, actor, author, television personality, philanthropist and composer.
+Patrick Charles Eugene Boone[1] (born June 1, 1934) is an American singer, actor, author, television personality, philanthropist, and composer.
 During his recording career, he sold nearly 50 million records and had 38 Top 40 hits; he also appeared in various Hollywood films.[2][3]

 According to Billboard, Boone was the only singer that could compete in popularity with Elvis Presley during the 1950s.[4]
 Billboard has ranked Pat as one of the biggest charting artists in the period 1955–1995.[5]
 Until the 2010s, Boone held the record for spending 220 consecutive weeks on the Billboard charts with one or more songs each week.[6]

-During the 1950s and the 1960s Boone was one of the most popular entertainers in the United States,[3] becoming a teen idol as a valid alternative to the hedonism of rock and roll, due to his activities as singer, writer, actor and religious motivational speaker.[7]
+During the 1950s and the 1960s Boone was one of the most popular entertainers in the United States,[3] becoming a teen idol as a valid alternative to the perceived hedonism of rock and roll, due to his activities as singer, writer, actor and religious motivational speaker.[7]
 In 1957, at the age of 23, Boone began hosting a half-hour ABC variety television series, The Pat Boone Chevy Showroom, which aired for 115 episodes (1957–1960).
 Many musical performers including Cliff Richard, Nat King Cole, Edie Adams, Andy Williams, Pearl Bailey, and Johnny Mathis made appearances on the show.[8]
 His cover versions of rhythm and blues hits had a noticeable effect on the development of the broad popularity of rock and roll.
 Elvis Presley was the opening act for a 1955 Pat Boone show in Brooklyn, Ohio.
 The two later became close friends.[9]

 Early life

-Boone was born on June 1, 1934 in Jacksonville, Florida, to Margaret Virginia (née Pritchard) and Archie Altman Boone.
+Boone was born on June 1, 1934, in Jacksonville, Florida, to Margaret Virginia (née Pritchard) and Archie Altman Boone.
 He grew up in Nashville, where his family moved when he was two years old.
 He graduated in 1952 from David Lipscomb High School in Nashville.
 His younger brother Cecil (1935–2023), professionally known as Nick Todd, was born a year later to the day,[11] and was also a pop singer in the 1950s and later a church music leader.[12]

 Boone's handprints and shoe prints in front of The Great Movie Ride at Disney World's Disney's Hollywood Studios